sictweb/bti425-2020/notes/angular-components-inclass.md

 </tbody>
 ```

 Notice how the data items are rendered.
-The first and easiest way to do data binding is *interpolation* binding, which uses a syntax similar to Handlebars, double curly braces.
+The first and easiest way to do data binding is *interpolation* binding (read-only, for display), which uses a syntax similar to Handlebars, double curly braces.
 When rendering data that's in a component property, just write its name.
 Data flows from the component to the target.

 <br>